Instrumental/instrumentald/examples/docker/README.md

 * `running` - The total number of docker containers running on the host

-This script will only work if the `docker ps` process is executable by the same user that is running `instrument_server`.
-You should ensure that the user that executes the `instrument_server` process belongs to the `docker` group on your system.
+This script will only work if the `docker ps` process is executable by the same user that is running `instrumentald`.
+You should ensure that the user that executes the `instrumentald` process belongs to the `docker` group on your system.